BeanGreen247/Elminister-Manjaro-Build/README.md

 https://github.com/BeanGreen247/ArchLinuxUpdateScript

 ## Step 5
+SIDENOTE
+I added this line `mks.gl.allowBlacklistedDrivers = "TRUE"` into the .vmx file if my VMware VM (TestVM.vmx) so that I can test gaming under linux using my GPU.
+Also make sure to define the amount of VRAM that will be usable, I gave it 3GB in the settings under Display.

-insntalling discord, steam and other gaming stuff
+installing discord, steam and other gaming stuff

+sudo pacman -S steam discord